 Why do employers seek transferable skills?

-A 2019 survey of more than 2,000 people conducted online by the Harris Poll on behalf of Yoh suggested that 75% of Americans would be more likely to hire candidates who have soft skills versus having the right technical qualifications or experience.
+A 2019 survey of more than 2,000 people conducted online by the Harris Poll on behalf of Yoh suggested that 75% of Americans would be more likely to hire candidates who have soft skills versus those having the right technical qualifications or experience.

 This tactic makes sense because someone who is coachable and motivated to learn while having decent interpersonal, communication, and teamwork skills will be easier to work with than someone who may be an accomplished expert in their field but lacks emotional intelligence, an even temperament, or coachability.